News & Media

 Frequently Asked Questions

-We are looking for innovative companies or individuals with great ideas, for any of the five Innovation Clusters, where BASF can support in either a partnership or an investment.
+We are looking for innovative companies or individuals with great ideas, for either of the two innovation clusters (enzyme innovation or agritech innovation), where BASF can support in either a partnership or an investment.

 We would like our application process to be as inclusive as possible and are open to hearing from any interested early-stage enterprise.
 Whether at concept or scaleup phase, we are looking to help move your innovation solution forward.